 However, certain vessels have automatically resetting meters and manually logging inspections on paper or in spreadsheets can impede the servicing process.

 Fleet maintenance software also gives you the ability to forecast when ship maintenance is due based on usage.
-Creating a routine maintenance schedule streamlines the preventative maintenance (PM) workflow and ensures your vessel maintenance, as well as your data, is up to date.
+Creating a routine maintenance schedule streamlines the preventive maintenance (PM) workflow and ensures your vessel maintenance, as well as your data, is up to date.

 3. Improve Your Inspection Process

-Preventative maintenance and ship inspections go hand-in-hand.
+Preventive maintenance and ship inspections go hand-in-hand.
 For your ship maintenance management plan to be truly effective, pre- and post-trip inspections should be performed to quickly identify and troubleshoot issues.